loonskai/loonskai.com/_blog/telegram-speech-to-text-bot-with-nodejs.md

 CMD ["node", "index.js"]
 ```

 We use the `base` stage to install production dependencies and `dev` to install development dependencies.
-Because we use compiled version of the code in production we don’t need to have there any development packages.
+Because we use compiled version of the code in production we don’t need to have any development packages there.
 So we compile the code in a separate `build` stage and copy its result to `prod`.
 The main benefit of this technique is that it exponentially reduces the size of our production image and allows us to work with a single `Dockerfile` in all environments.

 The final thing we need to do is to create `docker-compose.yml.dev`.
-As we don't need any additional services for our bot application, the configuration will be pretty straightforward:
+As we don't need any additional services for our bot application, the configuration should be pretty straightforward:

 **./docker-compose.yml.dev**